panglesd/slipshow/docs/custom-scripts.rst

    document.querySelector("#id").style.background = "red"
    ```

 This is great!
-It allows to include in a slipshow any Javascript you want, for instance for your animations, simulation, etc, in a breeze.
+It allows to include in a Slipshow any JavaScript you want, for instance for your animations, simulation, etc, in a breeze.

 However, there is a catch.
 What happens when you "go back" to a step before the
 execution of the script?
 How to undo all the side effects that happened, to go